flux-framework/flux-docs/tutorials/commands/flux-mini-submit.rst

     ƒSUEFPDH  fluxuser my_other_s  R      1      1   1.842s
     ƒM5k8m7m  fluxuser my_compute  R      4      2   3.255s

+If you wish to see the stdout/stderr of a submitted job, see :core:man1:`flux-job` for information on ``flux job attach``.

 -----------------------
 Interactively Run a Job
 -----------------------